david2544/trail.me/README.md

 ## Opening a Merge Request

-_To better familiarize yourself with the Code Reviews process at Raisin, please head to the [Frontend Code Reviews](https://raisin-jira.atlassian.net/wiki/spaces/ENGPEOP/pages/141951081/Frontend+Code+Reviews) doc._

-WIP: We use a template for generating the description of our MR's.
+We use a template for generating the description of our MR's.
 You can find it in the templates when opening an MR.
 We also make use of labels for MR. Please tag your MR's with the coresponding one.

-As a final step, post a message in the #fe-code-reviews channel with a link to your MR and a short description.
-You can read more about this [here](https://raisin-jira.atlassian.net/wiki/spaces/ENGPEOP/pages/2064674/Frontend+chapter+slack+channels)

 ## CI Pipeline